jfalcou/eve/CONTRIBUTING.md

 resolve against. **It should stay silent** — a warning here is a broken link on the website.

-If your change is architecture-dependent — anything under an `impl/simd/` directory, anything touching an ABI or a cardinal — run the test on the targets you cannot boot, from inside the CI image:
+If your change is architecture-dependent — anything under an `impl/simd/` directory, anything touching an ABI or a width — run the test on the targets you cannot boot, from inside the CI image:

 ```bash